CATA 2026 Conference &

 Call for Papers

 CATA encourages submission of high-quality papers on any topic falling within the disciplines of biblical studies; theological readings of Scripture; historical, systematic, philosophical, moral, and pastoral theology; and interdisciplinary theological work that engages with other academic disciplines.
 Special consideration will be given to papers that broadly intersect with the colloquium theme.
 “Common Places, Contested Spaces: Religion and Theology in Canada and Beyond.”
-Graduate students, post-docs, independent scholars, and pre-tenured faculty are invited to submit papers for the CATA Student and Early Career Paper Competition.

 Papers should be scholarly but not highly specialized presentations of about 20 minutes, aimed at an audience of students, pastors, and faculty from across the spectrum of theological disciplines.